trzy/Laughprop/README.md

-# Laughprop: Stable Diffusion Party Game for CVPR2023
+# Laughprop: Stable Diffusion Party Game
 *Copyright 2023 Bart Trzynadlowski and Steph Ng*

+## Overview

+Laughprop is a basic Stable Diffusion based party game developed originally as a demo for the [CVPR2023 demo and art exhibition](https://cvpr2023.thecvf.com/Conferences/2023/CallForDemos).

+I'm not an experienced web developer so I went with jQuery for the frontend and wrote the backend using Node.js with minimal external dependencies.
+The server and frontend communicate using a WebSocket connection, which seems to work quite well, but is not robust to disconnects (caused by e.g. the browser application being backgrounded on iOS).
+With a bit of effort, this should be fixable.

 ## Setup and Deployment

 ### Node.js

-Node.js is required to run the server from the `server/` directory.
-I believe `npm init` is required to initialize the project and fetch dependencies and then run the server like so:
+Node.js is required to run the Laughprop server from the `server/` directory.
+Use `npm install` to initialize the project and fetch dependencies.
+Then run the server like so:

 ```
-node app.mjs
+node app.mjs --local
 ```

+The '--local' option points Laughprop server at the local machine for image generation (see next section).
+In an actual online deployment, drop this option and ensure the image server list at the bottom of 'server/modules/image_generator.mjs' contains valid endpoints.

 ### Stable Diffusion Image Server

 Install AUTOMATIC1111's [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and the [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) extensions.
 To do this:

 - Create a Python environment (e.g., with conda) using the recommended Python version (currently 3.10.6 as of the time of this writing).
-- Install [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) by following its instructions.
+- Install [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) by following its instructions. **Version 1.1.1** was used at the time of this writing and is recommended to ensure compatibility.
-- Install [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) from the Stable Diffusion web GUI, as detailed in its instructions. **This step can be skipped until ControlNet becomes required.**
+- Install [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) from the Stable Diffusion web GUI, as detailed in its instructions.
+  - Download the ControlNet weights [here](https://huggingface.co/lllyasviel/ControlNet-v1-1/tree/main).
+Download all '.pth' files (14 in total) and place them in the 'models/ControlNet' subdirectory of stable-diffusion-webui.
 - Install the depth-conditioned model weights.
   - Download `512-depth-ema.ckpt` [here](https://huggingface.co/stabilityai/stable-diffusion-2-depth/blob/main/512-depth-ema.ckpt) and place it in `stable-diffusion-webui/models/Stable-diffusion/`.
   - Copy `v2-midas-inference.yaml` from the Stable Diffusion Version 2 repository ([here](https://github.com/Stability-AI/stablediffusion/blob/main/configs/stable-diffusion/v2-midas-inference.yaml)), rename it to `512-depth-ema.yaml`, and place it in `stable-diffusion-webui/models/Stable-diffusion/` (alongside the checkpoint).

 Launch the Stable Diffusion web GUI with the API active (on Windows, edit `webui-user.bat` and add `--api` to `COMMANDLINE_ARGS`).
 It should serve from 127.0.0.1:7860.

+### Play a Game

+Open two browser tabs on your local machine and go to 'http://localhost:8080'.
+When the frontend sees either 'localhost' or '127.0.0.1' as the hostname, it connects to the WebSocket server using non-secure 'ws'; otherwise, when the server is remote, secure 'wss' is used.

 ## Server-side Game Logic and Frontend Communication

 Descriptions of game script execution by the server and interaction with frontend using the movie game as a reference.
+This is intended to help developers understand how the server plays a game and communicates with the frontend.

 #### Game Script Execution

-The movie game script is located in `server/modules/games/movies.mjs` and the `Game` class in `server/app.mjs` is used to execute a game script and maintain state.
+The movie game script is located in `server/modules/games/movies.mjs` and the `Game` class in `server/modules/game.mjs` is used to execute a game script and maintain state.

 Game script execution model: